 I wish I were an exception.
 But I struggle hourly to resist tagging an entire population with an unpleasant epithet based on the actions of a few.
-I live behind a multi-family housing unit seemingly bent on living down to every negative stereotype whites hold towards blacks.
+I live behind a multi-family housing unit populated with individuals seemingly bent on living down to every negative stereotype whites hold towards blacks.

 The incessant rumble of hip-hop from car stereos, drunken parking lot pugilists and four AM rides who announces their presence with a car horn over and over again do little to foster a good night’s sleep, much less understanding and tolerance.

 Yet I feel empathy when I read that unemployment among inner-city black males stands at fifty-percent.
 Or of another fatal shooting between warring gangs.
 Or the pathetic story of a desperate single mother with no alternative but to leave her infant in the care of an addict because she had to go to work or lose her job.

 2009 has given me a great big taste of what it’s like to be black.
 As an over-forty male, I belong to a group that has absorbed more than its share of job loss.
 I have been marginalized.
 I am invisible.
 The frustration and the rage are incessant.
 The world’s primary interest in me is monetary.
 And if I don’t have any, I should just fuck off.